ue bot icon

 June 19, 2022

 I originally wrote this blog about my dad in 2013.
-Thought it was a fitting tribute to republish on Father’s Day 2022.
+I felt that republishing it on Father’s Day 2022 was a fitting tribute to him.
 He is very much on my mind today.

 Sadly, my father passed away this past year (2013).
 He was 84 and lived a full life.
-Many times, he commented to me that he couldn’t believe he lived this long.
+Many times, he commented to me that he couldn’t believe he had lived this long.
 When he was a child, he told me, living to 65 seemed like a reasonable expectation.
-I am glad he beat his own expectations and gave us many more years to be with him.
+I am glad he beat his expectations and gave us many more years to be with him.
 Dad came from a generation where you lived up to your responsibilities.
-He didn’t complain about it and believed that one of the most important things you could do was to teach your children to become independent adults.
+He never complained about them.
+He also believed that teaching children to be independent adults was an important parental responsibility.
 He didn’t coddle us, but also did not judge us too harshly.
 He was always there if needed.

-Pop grew up an only child in the Bronx, NY and was raised by a stepfather at a time when this was unusual.
+Pop grew up an only child in the Bronx, NY, and was raised by a stepfather at a time when this was unusual.
 His dad died when he was still very young.
 As a young boy, he spent a lot of time roaming the streets of New York City alone, which is hard for me to fathom as a father myself.
-As far as I can tell, he was given nothing, he had to earn it all himself.
-Dad ended up staying married to my mom for 63 years, had 7 kids and 18 grandchildren.
-He built (with his own hands) a log cabin on top of a mountain in rural upstate NY and that is where he retired, a retirement that lasted almost 30 years.
+As far as I can tell, he was given nothing; he had to earn it all himself.
+Dad ended up staying married to my mom for 63 years.
+They had 7 kids and 18 grandchildren.
+He built a log cabin with his own hands on top of a mountain in rural upstate New York, and that is where he retired, a retirement that lasted almost 30 years.

 Besides being a loving grandfather, father, and husband, he was many things: an ex-marine (of which he was enormously proud), an educator, a carpenter, a travel agent, an avid reader, and a world traveler.
-He could talk to anyone about anything.
-He could also fix most broken things and solve any problem.
-The breadth of his skill, knowledge and experience never ceased to amaze me.
+He could discuss anything with anyone.
+He could also repair most broken items and resolve nearly any issue.
+I was always amazed by the breadth of his skill, knowledge, and experience.
 To paraphrase Ralph Waldo Emerson, he was a true “self-reliant” man.

-• The example of maintaining a lifelong commitment to your wife even when the road seemed rocky at times – he “got” mom and that was important to watch.
+• His example of maintaining a lifelong commitment to his wife, even when the road seemed rocky at times, was a valuable lesson to observe.

 • The gift of my many siblings and the even bigger family this created.